Types of quiz questions

 Picture choice

-Picture choice is another multiple choice question type where the answer options display as an image, icon, or graph.
+Picture choice is a multiple-choice question type in which answer options appear as images, icons, or graphics.

-Take our picture choice quiz Arrow to work together in teams Arrow teamwork
+Learn more about the picture choice question type Arrow to work together in teams Arrow teamwork

 Quiz certificates